 Dr. Ledford reports that it’s ok to remove a tick with tweezers.
 Just get as close to the skin as possible and remove with steady even pressure.
 If any of the mouth parts break off in the skin, remove with tweezers.
 Wash the area with soap and water and dispose of the tick down the toilet or by wrapping it tightly in tape.
 Don’t try to use a match to heat the tick or nail polish to “gas” it so it falls off naturally.
 Removing the tick quickly and efficiently is more important.

-Learn more about Lyme disease in our health library.
+Learn more about Lyme disease.
 See the incidence of Lyme disease in Oregon compared to the rest of the U.S..
 Learn about the different types of ticks and diseases they spread with interactive maps from the CDC.